jonasmcferreira/adventures/docs/drakkenheim/characters.md

 Despite the awe-inspiring allure of this newfound power, Eldrin chose to keep it a secret.
 The world of arcane magic was often viewed with skepticism and fear amongst the nobility, and the disclosure of his sorcerous tendencies could jeopardize his family's already precarious standing.
 Moreover, the principles of order and tradition ingrained in him during his clerical training resonated with a voice of caution against the unpredictable realm of arcane magic.

 Yet, the potential of this arcane path to restore his family's honor and unravel the royal secret was too promising to ignore.
 Eldrin seeks discreet guidance from the Amethyst Academy, under the guise of exploring magical means to protect and restore Drakkenheim.
 His dual life as a cleric of order and a clandestine sorcerer became a delicate dance between the structured world of his past and the boundless realm of arcane possibilities.

+### Faction Sentiments

+#### Amethyst Academy

+- Eldrin holds a guarded respect for the Amethyst Academy, valuing their knowledge but wary of their neutrality, especially in the face of Drakkenheim’s dire straits.

+#### Followers of the Falling Fire

+- He views them with suspicion and concern, wary of their extreme fascination with the meteorite and its potentially dangerous implications.

+#### Hooded Lanterns

+- Eldrin sees them as a necessary force trying to restore order, aligning with his own values, yet remains cautious of their limitations and agenda.
+- The Blackwood family has secretly supported financially the Hooded Lanterns in the past

+#### Knights of the Silver Order

+- He holds a strong affinity for the Knights, perhaps even idolizing their valor and dedication to order and justice.

+#### Queen’s Men

+- Eldrin despises the Queen’s Men for their exploitative nature and their self-serving pursuits amidst the city’s suffering.